Wahed-koudsi2001/Shopping-Cart/README.md

 I developed this web app using React.js to show off my skills, The main libraries I have used,

-1_ React Router 6.4v for Switch between pages
+1_ React Router 6.4v for Switch between pages.

-2_ Tainwind css for styling
+2_ Tainwind css for styling.

-3_ Framer motion for animation
+3_ Framer motion for animation.